rosie068/uclaacmai.github.io/_posts/2020-07-18-Arjun-Outreach-Year1.md

 ---
 layout: post
-title: Arjun Subramonian | To My Outeach Bayes: My First Year in AI Outreach
+title: Arjun Subramonian | To My Outeach Bayes - My First Year in AI Outreach
+author: Arjun Subramonian
 ---

 Aaaah it's been a whole year since Outreach started, and I'm still shocked by how large it has grown in such a short time!
 All of this started in Summer 2019 with just Sharvani and I really trying to shoot for the moon.
 We were both passionate about making an AI education accessible to everyone, i.e. non-CS majors, youth in the Greater LA area, etc. We met multiple times a week that summer, making as much content as possible for the NHHS AI/ML course and Demystifying AI course.
 But, we were just two people...
 Organizing and sustaining the high school course began devouring our time, which led to a subpar, yet respectable, Demystifying AI on the ethics and AI behind self-driving car.
 We found ourselves unable to achieve all our ideas.